 For our purposes, a working cat is any cat that "works" in exchange for room and board.
 It's a simple arrangement: as "owner" of the cat, you provide a shelter safe from bad weather (rain, excessive heat, etc), predators (coyotes, stray dogs, raccoons, etc) and traffic.
 You make sure the cat(s) have fresh food and clean water available.
 In return, the cats help keep your property free of mice, rats, other small pests, and sometimes even bigger critters, such as gophers and ground squirrels.
 It's clean, relatively easy, all organic pest control.
 And a win-win for those cats that would otherwise be euthanized in an animal shelter or spend short, miserable lives starving in the streets.

 If you think a working cat or two might be a good fit for your situation, give us a call.
-We've adopted cats to large home workshops, wineries, vineyards, storage areas, horse barns, hobby farms, and even a feed store.
+We've adopted cats to large home workshops, wineries, vineyards, storage areas, horse barns, hobby farms, a feed store, and more.
 If a working cat works for you, we'd love to work it out!

 NOTES: We do NOT relocate feral cat colonies.

 We do not always have feral cats or kittens available.